andrewnicols/docs/docs/guides/javascript/index.md

 ## Useful References

-Moodle uses vanilla Javascript combined with a number of helpers for performing common actions, and a small collection of libraries for serving and managing dependencies.
+Moodle uses vanilla JavaScript combined with helpers for performing common actions, and a small collection of libraries for serving and managing dependencies.

-The Javascript documentation available on the Mozilla Developer Network is one of the best reference documentations available.
+The JavaScript documentation available on the Mozilla Developer Network is one of the best reference documentations available.
 You may find the following references particularly useful:

-- [MDN Javascript guide][guides_javascript-mdn-javascript_guide].
+- [MDN JavaScript guide][guides_javascript-mdn-javascript_guide].
-- [MDN Javascript Reference][guides_javascript-mdn-javascript_reference].
+- [MDN JavaScript Reference][guides_javascript-mdn-javascript_reference].
 - [ES2015+ Cheatsheet][guides_javascript-devhints-es6_cheatsheet]

 ## Modules

-Javascript in Moodle is structured into ES2015 modules which are transpiled into the CommonJS format.
+JavaScript in Moodle is structured into ES2015 modules which are transpiled into the CommonJS format.

-Like our PHP classes and Mustache templates, our Javascript modules each belong to a particular {term}`component` and must be named according to our standard [name and namespace conventions](policy-naming-javascript).
+Like our PHP classes and Mustache templates, our JavaScript modules each belong to a particular {term}`component` and must be named according to our standard [name and namespace conventions](policy-naming-javascript).

-The naming scheme for Moodle’s Javascript fits into the pattern:
+The naming scheme for Moodle’s JavaScript fits into the pattern:

 `[component_name]/[optional/sub/namespace/][modulename]`